ninja-josh/pet-predictor/README.md

 # streamlit-image-classifier-demo
 ## A demonstration deployment using streamlit

-Here's what this repo creates when deployed: [pet-predictor.herokuapp.com](https://caellwyn-pet-predictor-app-gdwpxx.streamlit.app/)
+Here's what this repo creates when deployed: [Streamlit App](https://caellwyn-pet-predictor-app-85c6se.streamlit.app)

 Here is template prediction website ready to deploy to heroku.
 When deployed, this website allows users to upload an image of an cat or a dog and returns the model's prediction of which it is.